 You should be mindful to restrict fruits with high fructose content.

-As with starchy vegetables, too much sugar can lead to and if your overweight, a much slower weight loss.
+As with starchy vegetables, too much sugar can lead to insulin resistance and if your overweight, a much slower weight loss.

 Drinks